Ajaykumbhar/LeetCode-DailyQuestion/August2023/8th-August/README.md

 #### Why?

-- The modified binary search algorithm efficiently narrows down the search space in each iteration, allowing for quick identification of the target element's index in the rotated sorted array.
+- The modified binary search algorithm quickly reduces the number of elements it needs to check in each step.
+  - Making it efficient in finding the target element's index in the rotated sorted array.
-- The time complexity of this algorithm is O(log n), where `n` is the number of elements in the array, which meets the requirement of O(log n) runtime complexity.
+- The time complexity of this algorithm is O(log n), where `n` is the number of elements in the array.

 #### How?
 > The algorithm starts with two pointers, `str` and `end`, which initially point to the start and end of the array, respectively.
 It enters a loop that continues as long as the `str` pointer is less than or equal to the `end` pointer.
 This loop represents the binary search process.